 Special thanks to Marietta "Granny" Mesecke of Temple, Texas for spending her 95th birthday at the dig site!
 Happy birthday, Granny, we love you!

-Kenneth Bader, Manager of the UT Osteological Prep Lab, has been stabilizing and preserving Rockie's skeleton for the Falls On The Colorado Museum in Marble Falls, Texas.
-She will go on display there on Saturday, October 13, 2018.
+Kenneth Bader, Manager of the UT Osteological Prep Lab, restored and preserved Rockie's skeleton for the Falls On The Colorado Museum in Marble Falls, Texas.
+She went on display there on Saturday, October 13, 2018.
 Check the museum out if you are ever in the Highland Lakes region!

 "The Reveal" Becky Risor's painting of the in-situ skull.
 Inktense pencils on watercolor paper; See her art gallery here: http://visionsfromowlranch.weebly.com/